Gatlinburg, Pigeon Forge, and Smoky Mountain Weather Information

 Spring in the Smoky Mountains

 - March, April and May show a definite warming trend with high temperatures starting in the 50s and getting up to the 70s by May.
 You'll still be able to catch a glimpse of snow dusting the top peaks of the mountains.
 Weather can be variable so pack for cool and warm days.
 It can rain too, with an average of 4-6 inches per month, so be prepared for showers.
 It's perfect weather for hiking, rafting, fishing, shopping and golfing -- just about anything outdoors!

 - In the summer, expect long, warm days full of sunshine.
 Average temperatures are in the 60s and 70s with highs barely into the 80s.
 You can look for a beautiful Smoky Mountain haze lacing the mountainsides.
 The 5-6 inches of rain per month usually falls in the afternoon.
 You can enjoy hiking, rafting, horseback riding, shopping, visiting Dollywood - anything outdoors.
 Be sure to pack warm weather wear, but don't forget to bring a windbreaker for cooler nights and afternoon showers.

 Gatlinburg has something for everyone to do in terms of activities and Goldilocks temperatures -- never too hot or too cold.
 Just remember that it can cool down overnight in the higher elevations, no matter what time of year it is.
-Be sure to choose the best hotel in the area.
+Be sure to choose the best hotel in the area for your vacation.